UPM-NTHC/PH-RoadSafetyIG/input/pagecontent/index.md

 **Draft PH Road Safety Implementation Guide** is a FHIR Implementation Guide for road safety and health information in the Philippines.
 This project is led by the UP Manila - National Telehealth Center - National Insitutes of Health - [Standards and Interoperability Lab Philippines (SIL-PH)](https://github.com/UPM-NTHC/PH-RoadSafetyIG) Project in partnership with the Department of Health and a broad coalition of government, academic, health, and technology stakeholders.

 This guide follows the [WHO SMART Guidelines](https://www.who.int/teams/digital-health-and-innovation/smart-guidelines) framework for digital health standards.
-The Draft PH Road Safety Implementation Guide (IG) represents the **Level 3 (L3) "Machine Readable"** artifact in the SMART Guidelines process, translating validated workflows and a Minimum Data Set (MDS) into interoperable HL7 FHIR R4 specifications.
+The Draft PH Road Safety Implementation Guide (IG) represents the **Level 3 (L3) "Machine Readable"** artifact in the SMART Guidelines process, translating validated workflows and a Minimum Data Set (MDS) into interoperable HL7 FHIR R4 specification.

 ---